 How do I apply for a warehousing authorisation and what is required?

 - Make sure that your company has a comprehensive guarantee authorisation for warehousing granted by Customs.
-If you do not have this authorisation, read more: How to apply for a comprehensive guarantee authorisation
+If you do not have this authorisation, read more: How do I apply for authorisations for comprehensive guarantee and payment deferment?

 - Find out if the warehouse records you are planning to use meet the requirements set by Customs.

 - Find out if your storage space is such that it can be used for storing undeclared goods.

 Apply for a warehousing authorisation in the Authorisation Service of Finnish Customs

 Complete the application form carefully, enclose the attachments mentioned in the service (e.g. floor plan and description of the transport and logistics system) and send it to the Customs Authorisation Centre.

 - Application for a temporary storage authorisation: Transport or temporary storage authorisation, customs form 1012s or 1012r (Finnish or Swedish)

 - Application for an authorisation to operate a customs warehouse: Customs form 1017e

 - Enclose your trade register extract and the floor plan of the warehouse facility or other verification regarding the storage space or place where undeclared goods will be stored.

 - Send the application with attachments to the Customs Authorisation Centre

 - by email (with scanned original documents) to lupakeskus(at)tulli.fi or

 - by post to: Customs Authorisation Centre, PL 261, 65101 Vaasa.

 You can influence the processing time of your application if you are proactive and e.g. draw-up a description of your company’s warehousing process before submitting the application.
 In the application, provide the details of the person in your company who is responsible for matters regarding warehousing.
 When the application has been submitted, reply as specifically and as soon as possible to questions from the official processing the authorisation.